Jonny0897/LibBook/README.md

 ## Share Codes - LIBRARY
-       in libs there are all codes or components/ui which is shared in the other part of codes Make sure the library is imported in app.module.ts of "lib-book" project
+       In #libs there are all codes or components/ui which is shared in the other part of codes Make sure the library is imported in app.module.ts of "lib-book" project

        generate library:                     nx g @nrwl/workspace:lib name-library